needle-mirror/com.unity.xr.compositionlayers/Documentation~/project-settings.md

 XR Composition Layers Emulation relys on a specific shader that must be added to the [Always Include Shaders list](#always-include-shaders-list) for the project.

-If the project uses the Universal Render Pipeline (URP), then you must add the [Emulation Layer Renderer Feature](#emulation-layer-renderer-feature) to the **Universal Render Data** asset.
+If the project uses the Universal Render Pipeline (URP), the [Emulation Layer Renderer Feature](#emulation-layer-renderer-feature) is automatically added.

+If the project uses the High Definition Render Pipeline (HDRP), the [Emulation Layer Custom Pass](#emulation-layer-custom-pass) is automatically added to the global `CustomPassVolume`.

 <a id="always-include-shaders-list"></a>
 ### Always Include Shaders list